 The first page of your thesis is a title page, including the title of your thesis, your name and matriculation number, the date of submission, and the Chair and supervisor assigned to you.
-We provide a sample title page on ILIAS which you can download and use.
+We provide a sample title page on the Chair's website which you can download and use.